rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/getting-started/test-smart-contract.md

 ![Test Success](/assets/img/guides/quickstart/getting-started/test-success.png)

 By following these steps, you'll have the necessary testing frameworks installed and be well-prepared to write effective tests for your smart contract.

+**Note:** Explore this [GitHub commit](https://github.com/jesus-iov/rootstock-quick-start-guide/commit/e55761a8438f61038e91bee561d9553ffda52c16) to see what your project codebase should look like after this step.